kiwicom/contessa/docs/quick_start.rst

 How do I execute this stuff?
 --------------------------------------

 We still haven't talked about how it is finally executed, right?
-And whats the result ?
+And whats the result?
 Let's look on the ContessaRunner then!

 .. code-block:: python